Jupiter's Legacy (comic): The second generation

 Chloe Sampson – Sheldon and Grace's daughter.
 She inherited superhuman abilities from her parents, but as a woman in her twenties at the beginning of the series, has not followed in their footsteps as a superhero, preferring instead a socialite's life of nightclubs and drugs.
-She believes she is frequently in conflict with her mother because her mother is irritated by Chloe's nonconfrontational nature, and instead engages in charity work, thinking it will please her, but Chloe's brother Brandon believes she cynically participates in indiscriminate endorsement work for personal gain and to curry favor with their mother.
+She believes she is frequently in conflict with her mother because her mother is irritated by Chloe's non-confrontational nature, and instead engages in charity work, thinking it will please her, but Chloe's brother Brandon believes she cynically participates in indiscriminate endorsement work for personal gain and to curry favor with their mother.
 Chloe also laments how perfect her parents are, regretting that she will never be as "cool" as her father or as attractive as her mother.
 She prefers dating "disappointing bad boys" rather than superheroes because the latter would be akin to "dating her father", and according to her therapist, she does not maintain proper relationships because she always compares her relationships to her parents' idealized marriage.
 According to Millar, Chloe and Brandon are in their twenties, and live completely in the shadow of their parents.
 He created them because, as he explains, "I like the idea of exploring what it would be like to grow up as the kids of the two most famous and beloved people on the planet.
-This side of things has a very Postcards From The Edge feel and there's enormous tension between them all."
+This side of things has a very Postcards from the Edge feel and there's enormous tension between them all."
 As the series progresses, she and her boyfriend, Hutch, become fugitives after the other superheroes, led by Walter and Brandon, murder her parents, and the two hide in Australia while raising their gifted son, Jason.
 She possesses a sonic scream with which she can shatter durable materials, or create a sonic boom that can dispel a megatsunami the height of a skyscraper.

 In addition to the ability to fly, Chloe possesses a degree of invulnerability that allows her body to easily survive impact with vehicles traveling at high speed.
 Other abilities she has displayed include the ability to travel to the Moon and survive in the vacuum of space, and the ability to melt objects at long-range, which she uses in issue 5 to disable the rifles carried by a troop of soldiers attacking her son, and telekinesis, which she uses in the same issue to physically repel a large number of her pursuers.
 Her eyesight extends beyond the portion of the electromagnetic spectrum visible to ordinary humans, which allows her to easily see objects cloaked with stealth technology.